Dr Anne-Marie Czajkowski

 I gained my MMus in Applied Psychology of Music (Distinction) in 2013 at the Univeristy of Leeds.

 I gained a scholarship at to continue my studies at Leeds to PhD level in 2015 and completed in 2018.
 I was the DARE Academic Post-Doctoral Research Assistant working with Professor Karen Burland on a collaborative study between the University and Opera North (2018- ).

-I have currently published two articles on the effects of teaching mindfulness to singers and instrumentalists.
+I have published three articles on the effects of teaching mindfulness to singers and instrumentalists.
 I am currently researching the effects of long term mindfulness and meditation practices on professional musicians.

 I work in the fields of music psychology, music theatre, and performance studies and I am currently the module lead for the Music, Wellbeing and its Evaluation Masters Module (22-23).
-I am also a book reviewer for the British Journal of Music Education, a lecturer with both Vocal Health Education and Voice Workshop (MA Professional Practice (Performance Coaching for Performing Artists)), and I teach voice at Leeds Conservatoire, Garforth Academy and privately at home.
+I am also a book reviewer for the British Journal of Music Education, a lecturer with both Vocal Health Education and Voice Workshop (MA Professional Practice (Performance Coaching for Performing Artists)), and I teach voice at Garforth Academy and privately at home.

 My primary area of interest is music psychology and my specialism is the effects of teaching mindulness to musicians in which I gained my PhD.
 Other interests and teaching have resided within the areas of musicians’ identity, historical and contextual studies in the field of music theatre, and practical performance studies.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>